bretsw/eme6356-fs21-module1/README.md

-# dissertation-proposal
+# EME6356 Module 1

-Slide deck for my dissertation proposal defense
+Slide deck for EME6356, Module 1: Introduction to Analytics